AuzFox/ERA-3D/README.md

 ERA-3D is a 3D fantasy console inspired by 5th generation video game consoles such as the Nintendo 64 and Sony Playstation.

-### WARNING
+> [!WARNING]
-ERA-3D is still in early development, expect unfinished UI and missing features!
+> ERA-3D is still in early development, expect unfinished UI and missing features!

 ## Specifications
 ```